pyglfw/pyglfw/README.rst

    used callback.
 It's unable to certainly map them to python object in every case.
  - No check for extensions and proc address query.
-   This can be handled with dedicated frameworks like PyOpenGL.
+   This should be handled with dedicated frameworks like PyOpenGL.

 Side-by-Side